cmayar/cmayar/README.md

 ### Hi there!
 I’m Cris.
+Nice to meet you

-🌱 Full Stack Developer & Graphic Designer
+🌱 Full Stack Developer & Graphic Designer </br>
-💾 Studied Full Stack Dev in CodeOp & Graphic design in Elisava.
+💾 Studied Full Stack Dev in CodeOp & Graphic design in Elisava </br>
-👾 I love technology and art
+👾 I love technology and art </br>
-📖 Always learning
+📖 Always learning </br>
-📫 Reach me on github or linkedin
+📫 Reach me on github or linkedin </br>

 <!---
 cmayar/cmayar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.